mieszko4/react-native-zoom-us/docs/VIDEO-VIEW.md

 *If use it with animate will blank view!*

-1. Setup `zm_config_conf_activity` to `your.package.MainActivity`
-2. Initialize with `enableCustomizedMeetingUI: true`
+1. Initialize with `enableCustomizedMeetingUI: true`
-3. Use `ZoomUsVideoView` on anywhere
+2. Use `ZoomUsVideoView` on anywhere
-4. Define what video layout you want
+3. Define what video layout you want

 ## Example